cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/unused-on-guide-path/installing-dnajt.md

 TrollInstallerX is currently signed at <a href="https://jailbreaks.app/" target="_blank">jailbreaks.app</a> for easy installation without a computer.
 </p></div>

-- The latest version of [PlumeImpactor](https://github.com/khcrysalis/PlumeImpactor/releases/latest)
+- The latest version of [Sideloadly](https://sideloadly.io/)
 - The latest version of [iTunes](https://www.apple.com/itunes/download/win64) if on Windows.
 - The latest version of [TrollInstallerX](https://github.com/alfiecg24/TrollInstallerX/releases/latest/download/TrollInstallerX.ipa)

 ### Installing the application

+1. Open Sideloadly
 1. Plug your iOS device into your computer
     - Make sure your computer is trusted and allowed to view the contents of your device
-1. Open PlumeImpactor
-1. Go to `Settings` -> `Sign In`
-1. Enter in your Apple Account and Password
-1. Close the Settings and Sign In windows
-1. Drag and drop the Def1nit3lyN0tAJa1lbr3akTool `.ipa` file into PlumeImpactor
+1. Drag and drop the TrollInstallerX `.ipa` file into Sideloadly
-1. Click `Install`
+1. Enter in your Apple Account
+1. Enter in your password

 The app will now install to your iOS device.